 Additional Tips:

-1. Pregnant and breastfeeding women consult the doctor before using any product.
+- Pregnant and breastfeeding women should consult their doctor before using any product.

-3. In case of allergy avoid using serum
+- In case of allergy, avoid using the serum

-5. Always use a broad-spectrum sunscreen daily if you are indoors or outdoors no matter whether to prevent hyperpigmentation
+- Always use a broad-spectrum sunscreen daily, if you are indoors or outdoors no matter whether to prevent hyperpigmentation

 Final Thoughts